#include

 directive, it became important to separate code into header files and implementation files to keep compile times down.

 Below, we show two approaches to this.
-First, we move the interface to the top of the file, with implementations at the bottom:
+First, we move the public interface to the top of the file, with implementations at the bottom:

-// Character.cppm
+// Player.cppm

-export module Character;
+export module Player;

 import <string>;